zerokod/Flip-Popup-Jquery-Plugin/README.md

 ```
 data-flip-popup=""
 ```
-and the name of the div you want to popup for exemple
+and the name of the div you want to popup for example

 ```
 rel="pop1"